 My Tips for Making the Best Old-Fashioned Apple Cake:

-- Be sure to peel and cut your apples into uniformly sized pieces, so they bake evenly in the oven.
-Aim for 1cm cubes.
+- Be sure to peel and cut your apples into uniformly sized pieces so that they bake evenly in the oven.
+Aim for 1 cm cubes.

-- Use tart apples like a granny smith or honeycrisps, that bakes well
+- Use tart apples like a granny smith or honeycrisp that bake up well.

 Let Me Know What You Think!

 If you try this old-fashioned apple cake recipe, I’d love to hear what you think!
-Please leave a comment below, and let me know how you liked it.
+Please leave a comment and rating below.

 Old-Fashioned Apple Cake